vertical axis wind turbine

 wind energy iconWind power is a commercially proven and rapidly growing form of electrical energy generation.
 Wind turbines provide clean, renewable, and cost-effective electricity around the world and are quickly becoming a major renewable energy technology after solar (sunshine) energy.
 The accepted classification of a wind turbine is given by its axis of orientation.
 Either as a Horizontal Axis Wind Turbine (HAWT) or as a Vertical Axis Wind Turbine (VAWT).

-Three bladed horizontal axis wind turbines are everywhere, being a tried and trusted design with a long history of refinement and improvements.
+The main components, such as the generator and mechanical parts are located at the top of the tower inside the nacelle with the rotor blades attached to it.
 HAWT’s are widely used in large wind farm arrays across the countryside as well as in open offshore projects where the movement of the wind is cleaner, stronger and undisturbed.

 However, due to high-rise buildings, trees, and large manmade structures, the pattern and flow of the wind around cities and urban areas is less predictable, more chaotic, and full of turbulence.
 This makes large horizontal aerofoil wind turbine designs less efficient in urban and semi-urban areas.